 First year advisors assist entering first-year students, sophomores, and transfers who have not yet been assigned an advisor within their major.
 Entering first-year students will meet their advisor during their Orientation session.
 Students can use the Find Your Advisor application to determine their advisor.
 Find the application here.
 Simply log in with your NetID and password.
 Your advisor(s) name and contact information will be displayed.

 Do I have to see an advisor to register for classes?

 Yes, all new entering students must see an academic advisor prior to registering for classes.
 All continuing first-year, sophomore, and undeclared transfer students must also see an advisor prior to registration.
-All students with fewer than 30 semester hours or who have not decided on their major are advised in OASIS and have an advising hold until they are transitioned to their college advisor.
+All students with fewer than 30 semester hours or who have not decided on their major have an advising hold until they are transitioned to their college advisor.